 EMS delivers hi-tech learning centre

-The mobile facility - the latest in a series of hi-tech mobile classroom commissions for the company - will be used to deliver a wide range of learning activities and educational opportunities, embracing the schools specialism’s of Maths, ICT and Applied Learning.
+The mobile education truck - the latest in a series of hi-tech mobile classroom commissions for the company - will be used to deliver a wide range of learning activities and educational opportunities, embracing the schools specialism’s of Maths, ICT and Applied Learning.

 Equipped with a 65 inch touch screen teaching wall, air conditioning, wired and wireless networks, internet access and full disabled access, the vehicle can comfortably accommodate 15 students at a time.
 The vehicle will be formally handed over to the school on 11 June.